Co-Educational Independent Day and Boarding School

 The grouping of the options, therefore, changes from year to year always but consists of a choice of three from the following:- Art, Business Studies, Design and Technology (DT), French or Spanish, Geography, History, Music and Sports Studies.

-These 3 options occupy 12 periods.
-In addition there is Mathematics (5), English (5), French or Spanish (4) as a compulsory Modern Foreign Language, R.E.
-(2), PE (2), PSE (1) and the Sciences (9).
-In the Fifth Year, the ‘A’ set has 12 lessons of Science, 1 lesson of RE and none of PE.
+These three options occupy 12 periods.
+In addition there is Mathematics (five), English (five), French or Spanish (four) as a compulsory Modern Foreign Language, RE (two), PE (two), PSE (one) and the Sciences (nine).
+In the fifth year, the ‘A’ set has 12 lessons of science, one lesson of RE and none of PE.

-The ‘B’ set has 9 lessons of Science, 2 of PE and 2 of R.E.
+The ‘B’ set has nine lessons of Science, two of PE and two of RE.
 It may be the case that after the initial choices, subjects that have generated little interest do not appear in the final option groups to be found in the letter you will receive.